ShreyaGade12/Java-Project--Student-_managment_System/README.md

-Student Database Management System
+<h6>Student Database Management System</h6>

-Overview
+<h4>Overview</h4>

-This is a simple Java-based Student Database Management System application.
+This is a   Java-based Student   Management System application.
 It allows users to perform CRUD (Create, Read, Update, Delete) operations on student records stored in a MySQL database.
 The project uses JDBC for database connectivity.